-A CommuterDirect.com or Commuter Store SmartBenefits Personal Account allows you to use employer-provided SmartBenefits to purchase the transit tickets and passes you need for your commute on transit systems that don't accept SmarTrip cards (VRE and MARC Commuter Rail, and MTA Commuter Bus).
+A CommuterDirect.com SmartBenefits Personal Account allows you to use employer-provided SmartBenefits to purchase the transit tickets and passes you need for your commute on transit systems that don't accept SmarTrip cards (VRE and MARC Commuter Rail, and MTA Commuter Bus).

 Talk to your employer to find out if you are registered.
 If you are, your benefits will be assigned to a particular SmarTrip card number.
-You will need that card number to sign up for a CommuterPage.com or Commuter Store SmartBenefits Account.
+You will need that card number to sign up for a CommuterDirect.com SmartBenefits Account.

 How Does It Work?
-Once you are signed up, your employer-provided transit benefits will automatically be placed in your CommuterDirect.com or Commuter Store SmartBenefits Account each month.
+Once you are signed up, the employer-provided transit benefits that you have allocated to CommuterDirect.com will automatically be placed in your CommuterDirect.com SmartBenefits Account each month.
 You can use the funds in your account to purchase tickets and passes for your commute.